 Of all the teachers who work at the school, 39% are considered full time.
 Seeking financial aid?
 At this school, 82% of students receive it.
 In their early career, Chemeketa Community College grads earn an average salary of $25,800.

 33% of the teachers are full time.
+This public college charges it's students an average net price of $9,260.
 81% of students are awarded financial aid at this school.
-17 to 1 is the student to faculty ratio.

 Allied Health Professions Careers in OR

 Some of the careers allied health majors go into include:

 |Job Title||OR Job Growth||OR Median Salary|